 Fish and Wildlife Service, Interior.

 (1) Electronically: Go to the Federal eRulemaking Portal: http://www.regulations.gov.
-Search for FWS-HQ-ES-2013-0073, which is the docket number for this rulemaking.
+Search for FWS-HQ-ES-2018-0097, which is the docket number for this rulemaking.
 Please ensure you have found the correct document before submitting your comments.
 If your comments will fit in the provided comment box, please use this feature of http://www.regulations.gov, as it is most compatible with our comment review procedures.
 If you attach your comments as a separate document, our preferred file format is Microsoft Word.
 If you attach multiple comments (such as form letters), our preferred format is a spreadsheet in Microsoft Excel.
-Submissions of electronic comments on our Proposed Revision to the Nonessential Experimental Population of the Mexican Wolf, which also published in the Federal Register on June 13, 2013, should be submitted to Docket No. FWS-R2-ES-2013-0056 using the method described above.

-We will post all comments that we receive on http://www.regulations.gov.
-This generally means that we will post any personal information you provide us (see the Public Comments section below for more information).
+We request that you send comments only by the methods described above.
+We will post all substantive comments we receive on http://www.regulations.gov.
+This generally means that we will post any personal information you provide us (see Public Comments below for more information).

 FOR FURTHER INFORMATION CONTACT:

-We will post your entire comment—including your personal identifying information—on http://www.regulations.gov.
-If you provide personal identifying information, such as your street address, phone number, or email address, you may request at the top of your document that we withhold this information from public review.
+If you submit information via http://www.regulations.gov, your entire submission—including your personal identifying information—will be posted on the website.
+If your submission is made via a hardcopy that includes personal identifying information, you may request at the top of your document that we withhold this information from public review.
 However, we cannot guarantee that we will be able to do so.
+We will post all hardcopy submissions on http://www.regulations.gov.

-Our final determination concerning the proposed action will take into Start Printed Page 60815consideration all written comments we receive during all comment periods, comments from peer reviewers, and comments received during the public hearings.
-The comments will be included in the public record for this rulemaking, and we will fully consider them in the preparation of our final determination.
+Our final determination concerning the proposed action will take into consideration all written comments we receive during the open comment periods, comments received during the public hearing, and comments from peer reviewers.
+These comments will be included in the public record for this rulemaking, and we will fully consider them in the preparation of our final determination.

 The primary authors of this notice are the Ecological Services staff of the Headquarters Office, U.S. Fish and Wildlife Service.